verify2earn/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest new functionality with clear business value
 title: ''
 labels: ''
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+## 📖 Problem / opportunity
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+What user pain or business goal does this solve?
+Include data if possible.

+## 💎 Proposed solution
+High-level description.
+Mock-ups or diagrams welcome.

-**Describe alternatives you've considered**
+** Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+## 📐 Success metrics / KPIs
+- e.g., +15 % daily validations
+- …

+## 🗺  Links & Additional context
+Related Ideas, market research, initiatives…